Criteria for Issuing a Clery Timely Warning Notice or a Security Alert Notification

 Examples of situations that may constitute the University’s decision to issue a Security Alert include, but are not limited to:

-- Situations where a series of crimes have occurred.
+- Situations where a series of crimes have occurred and other man-made incidents.
 Examples include, but are not limited to:

 - Burglaries (unoccupied rooms/buildings/structures)